leonardwei2023/chem-279-final-project/README.md

-# CNDO/2 Vibrational Frequencies and Dipole Moments
+# Calculation of Molecular Dipole Moments and Basic Vibrational Frequencies using CNDO/2.

 **CHEM 279 — Final Project**